ADITION/utf8-workshop/README.md

 2. Put your code inside a directory "<YOUR_USERNAME>"
 3. Create a merge request

-The solutions will be discussed Monday, 14:00.
+The solutions will be discussed Monday at 16:00, Konferenzraum 1.OG.

 ## Exercise 1: UTF-8 Encoding Scheme